Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Whether you will be working for one or multiple employers, you must present supporting evidence showing that you possess extraordinary ability in the technology industry.
 Therefore, the employer must submit the I-129 alongside your credentials and the following documents:

-In this respect, a consultation is a letter of recommendation from a peer group such as a labor organization or an expert in your field.
+A consultation is a letter of recommendation from a peer group, such as a labor organization or an expert in your field.
 You should submit an original copy of the letter with a watermark or other distinctive mark to help prove its authenticity.
 The USCIS may waive the consultation if you can provide evidence that a consultation is not readily accessible in your specific field.

 The USCIS will also want to see the contract between you and the petitioner.
 This must reflect what the employer offered and the employee accepted.
 If the contract was oral, a summary of the terms of the agreement with documented evidence, such as emails between the two of you, must be submitted.